MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-instances.md

 > [!IMPORTANT]
 > The system creates automatic system backups without stopping any of the live records on the source instance.
 That means that these backups won't interrupt the normal operation of your instance, but it also means that any records that are live on the source instance will be rendered unusable in a restored backup copy.

-For more information about automatic backups in Dynamics 365 for Customer Engagement, see [System backups](../admin/backup-restore-instances.md#system-backups).
+For more information about automatic backups in Dynamics 365 for Customer Engagement, see [Daily system backups](../admin/backup-restore-instances.md#daily-system-backups).

 ### Create an on-demand backup

 You can create an on-demand backup at any time, but when Marketing is installed on your source instance, you must take a few extra precautions by using the following procedure:

-1. [Open the Dynamics 365 admin center](/dynamics-365-admin-center.md) and make sure that the Dynamics 365 for Marketing application and its related solutions are all completely up to date on your source instance, as described in [Keep Marketing up to date](apply-updates.md).
+1. [Open the Dynamics 365 admin center](/dynamics-365-admin-center.md) and make sure that the Dynamics 365 Marketing application and its related solutions are all completely up to date on your source instance, as described in [Keep Marketing up to date](apply-updates.md).
 2. Move all your running [live records](go-live.md) to a stopped state.
 This includes all customer journeys, marketing emails, content settings, segments, marketing pages, marketing forms, lead-scoring models, events, event sessions, and event tracks.
 3. Create the on-demand backup as usual, as described in [On-demand backup](../admin/backup-restore-instances.md#on-demand-backup-dynamics-365-for-customer-engagement-apps-managed).